-During the last 12 months, the Portfolio invested as much as 10.35% of its net assets in the Fidelity Canadian Disciplined Equity[®] Fund, as much as 16.57% of its net assets in the RBC O'Shaughnessy U.S. Value Fund, as much as 22.47% of its net assets in the Edgepoint Global Portfolio, as much as 20.78% of its net assets in the Epoch Global Shareholder Yield Fund, as much as 11.16% of its net assets in the Black Creek International Equity Corporate Class, as much as 18.82% of its net assets in the Capital Group Global Equity Fund (Canada) and as much as 14.83% of its net assets in the Beutel Goodman American Equity Fund.
+Over the last 12 months, the Portfolio invested as much as 11.13% of its net assets in the Fidelity Canadian Disciplined Equity[®] Fund, as much as 20.40% of its net assets in the Edgepoint Global Portfolio, as much as 21.52% of its net assets in the Capital Group Global Equity Fund (Canada) and as much as 16,75% of its net assets in the Beutel Goodman American Equity Fund.
 See Risks relating to concentration for a description of those risks.

-- are willing to tolerate a low to medium level of risk; - are looking to invest for the long term (at least five years); - are looking for an investment solution that allows you to invest in a wide range of securities in order to create a fully diversified global portfolio; - want to receive a distribution regularly (F5 Series and T5 Series only).
+- can tolerate a low to medium level of risk; - are looking to invest for the long term (at least five years); - are looking for an investment solution that allows you to invest in a wide range of securities in order to create a fully diversified global portfolio; - want to receive a distribution regularly (F5 Series and T5 Series only).